 - Kodak had legendary brand recognition, yet younger consumers had little to no awareness of the ‘Kodak Moment’.

-- Kodak was spending an large sum of money on third party technologies out of Asia; technologies that were much cheaper and potentially free via Google.
+- Kodak was spending an large sum of money on third party technologies in Asia; while technologies were potentially free via Google.

 - Kodak executives would not listen to your innovations unless the word “print” was used in the pitch.

-Clearly, Kodak had many other issues, but this small team aspired to continue in the Kodak tradition of inventing revolutionary technologies e.g. the digital camera, “like it”, motion capture, LED, RGB, etc. In 2010-2011, our goal was to revive the legendary Kodak brand and bring Kodachrome back for a new generation of consumers.
+Clearly, Kodak had many issues, but this small team aspired to continue in the Kodak tradition of inventing revolutionary technologies.
+Our goal was to revive the legendary Kodak brand and bring Kodachrome back for a new generation of consumers.

-No, we had no business manufacturing Kodachrome film, but we developed nearly a dozen new photo-centered services and products that integrated the Kodak brand and image science technologies into the Google Chrome browser, re-envisioning what Kodachrome means today.
+We developed nearly a dozen new photo-centered services and products that integrated the Kodak brand and image science technologies into the Google Chrome browser, re-envisioning what Kodachrome could mean today.

 Our deliverables took the form of patent applications, some took the form of wireframes and comps.
 Many of them all had printing components, each product fulfilled a particular need across an array of user contexts and unique needs.
 For example, we used Google natural language processing to create Kodak photo books or MemoryBooks that captures Kodak Moments for past and future generations.
 These proof-of-concept MemoryBooks potentialy represent the last true ‘Kodak Moment’.